gramener/gramex/gramex/apps/guide/auth/README.md

 the user ID and password.
 Strings inside `{braces}` are replaced by form fields -- so if the user enters `admin` in the `user` field, `uid={user},cn=...` becomes `uid=admin,cn=...`.

+To fetch additional attributes about the user, add a `search:` section.
+Below is an example based on a real-life configuration:

+    template: $YAMLPATH/ldap.html
+    host: 10.20.30.40                       # Provided by client IT team
+    use_ssl: true
+    user: 'ICICIBANKLTD\{user}'             # Provided by client IT team
+    password: '{password}'
+    search:                                 # Look up user attributes by searching
+        base: 'dc=ICICIBANKLTD,dc=com'      # Provided by client IT team
+        filter: '(SAMAccountName={user})'   # Provided by client IT team

 ### Bind LDAP login